Broad front versus narrow front controversy in World War II: Eisenhower's response

 In the first days of September, both US Third Army and 21st Army Group were convinced that the war could be shortened if they were given priority in supply.

 In late August SHAEF investigated the possibility of the Third Army making a quick drive across the Rhine, and perhaps inducing an immediate surrender.
 This was considered to be feasible, but only by giving Third Army priority on all available supplies, including extensive use of air transport, and immobilising all other forces.
 Even then the force could only be supported for a short distance beyond the Rhine, and it would be a relatively small force compared with the defending German Army.
 Such an advance would have created exposed flanks and lines of communication of approximately 300 miles through enemy territory, air cover would have been difficult to maintain, and support from other Allied divisions would not have been available due to their own logistical shortages.
 The area to be occupied included neither the political nor economic heart of Germany.
 The required concentration of resources would have required the postponement of any attempt to capture the port of Antwerp, without which further operations could not be supported.
 Finally, if the Germans did not immediately surrender, the operation would result in disaster.
 The chance of success was small, and the consequences of failure would have very serious implications for future operations.
-General Eisenhower decided against authorising a narrow thrust by the US Third Army.
+Eisenhower decided against authorising a narrow thrust by the US Third Army.

 At the same time SHAEF investigated the possibility of an attack along the northern route, which would lead most directly to the industrial Ruhr, and then on to Berlin.
 The terrain in the north was better suited to the use of tanks, it was closer to the Channel ports and it was better supported by functioning road and rail networks.
 However, the logistics were still insufficient.
 Success on the northern route was predicated on both Allied army groups reaching the Rhine by 15 September, on the Allies having the port of Antwerp in operation, and on considerable air, rail and road transportation being available.
 Since these assumptions could not be achieved, the northern narrow thrust clearly was also logistically unfeasible.
 In addition it was felt that only three divisions could actually be supported as far forward as Berlin, and even then only on reduced maintenance.

 On 23 August Montgomery pitched his narrow-front proposal to Eisenhower, contending that the 21st Army Group needed the assistance of at least twelve American divisions, and recommending that Patton's Third Army be halted.
 Eisenhower listened, but decided to persist with the broad front strategy.
 The 12th Army Group would assist Montgomery's drive north of the Ardennes, but its main effort would be towards Metz and the Saar.